In this feature, we look at traditional wire and bracket dental braces vs Invisalign clear aligners.

 A. Orthodontic treatment with dental braces should usually begin between the ages of eight and 14 in order to achieve the best results.
 It is ideal to have an orthodontic evaluation no later than the age of seven, since this is when there is a good mix of primary (baby) and adult teeth in the mouth.
 Dentists are better able to spot developing teeth and jaw growth at this time in a child's life, which enables them to anticipate problems that may arise and plan braces treatment accordingly.

-Q. Are braces painful?
+Q. Are they painful?

-A. When dental braces are first placed and later adjusted, there may be some tightness, which typically progresses to soreness, for approximately four to six hours after the appointment.
+A. When braces are first placed and later adjusted, there may be some tightness, which typically progresses to soreness, for approximately four to six hours after the appointment.
 This soreness directly results from the dentist tightening the arch wires so the teeth continue to move into the correct position.
 Over-the-counter (OTC) pain relievers are recommended to help relieve this pain.
 The soreness will decrease in about three to five days.